mghDissertation/malaria_anomaly_detect/README.md

-# Project Title: Developing an Anomaly Detection System for Early Warning of malaria Outbreaks in Thailand
+# Project Title: Early Warning Systems For Malaria Outbreaks in Thailand: An Anomaly Detection Approach

 ## Project Description:
 The aim of this research is to propose an early detection system to support the malaria